Tofu cacciatore is inspired by my Italian grandma’s chicken cacciatore and is the ultimate vegetarian comfort meal.

 You can also use dried rosemary and sage, about a teaspoon each, then taste and add more if necessary.

-You can substitute Italian seasoning, thyme, bay leaves, and oregano for sage and rosemary, although these are less traditional.
+Although less traditional, you can substitute Italian seasoning, thyme, bay leaves, and oregano for sage and rosemary.

 We also like to add finely chopped flat-leaf parsley at the end.
 Fresh basil is less common, but it would also work.